microsoft/code-with-engineering-playbook/developer-experience/recipes/onboarding-guide-template.md

 # Onboarding Guide Template

 When developing an onboarding document for a team, it should contain details of engagement scope, team processes, codebase, coding standards, team agreements, software requirements and setup details.
+The onboarding guide can be used as an index to project specific content if it already exists elsewhere.
+Allowing this guide to be utilized as a foundation with the links will help keep the guide consise and effective.

 ## Overview and Goals